Water Softener Installation: Cost, Process & How to Choose

 Can I install a water softener myself?

 Yes, many homeowners successfully install water softeners as a DIY project if they're comfortable with basic plumbing tasks.
 You'll need to cut and reconnect the main supply line, install a bypass valve, run a drain line, and plug into a grounded outlet.
-If your home has soldered copper pipes, galvanized steel, or requires a permit, hiring a licensed plumber is strongly recommended to avoid warranty issues or code violations.
+If your home has soldered copper pipes, galvanized steel, requires a permit, or is located in California (which mandates licensed installation), hiring a plumber is strongly recommended to avoid warranty issues or code violations.

 How often does a water softener need salt?

 Most households need to refill the salt tank every 4 to 8 weeks, depending on water hardness, household water usage, and the softener's efficiency rating.
-You should check the salt level monthly.
-When the brine tank is less than one-third full, it's time to add a new bag of softener salt — typically pellet-grade salt rather than rock salt.
+A typical family of four uses about one 40-pound bag per month.
+You should check the salt level monthly, and when the brine tank is less than one-third full, it's time to add a new bag of pellet-grade softener salt.

 Will a water softener affect my water pressure?

-A properly installed water softener should have minimal impact on water pressure — typically a drop of 1 to 2 PSI.
+A properly installed water softener should have minimal impact on water pressure, typically a drop of just 1 to 2 PSI.
 If you notice a significant pressure reduction after installation, it may indicate a flow restriction in the bypass valve, a kinked connection hose, or a resin bed that needs cleaning.
-Learn more about diagnosing and fixing low water pressure problems if this becomes an issue.
+Our guide to fixing low water pressure covers diagnostic steps if this becomes an issue.

 Do water softeners remove contaminants like chlorine or bacteria?

 No. Standard water softeners are designed exclusively to remove hardness minerals (calcium and magnesium) through ion exchange.
-They do not filter out chlorine, heavy metals, bacteria, nitrates, or other contaminants.
-If you're concerned about overall water quality beyond hardness, consider pairing your softener with a whole-house water filtration system for comprehensive water treatment.
+They do not filter out chlorine, heavy metals, bacteria, nitrates, PFAS, or other contaminants.
+If you're concerned about overall water quality beyond hardness, consider pairing your softener with a dedicated filtration system using our hard water treatment options guide as a starting point.

 Find Trusted & Licensed Plumbers in Ohio